GRichard513/Fish-recognition/README.md

-# AxaDataChallenge
+# The Nature Conservancy Fisheries Monitoring

-Python project for prevision of number of calls to the assistance of Axa.
+Python project for fish classification.
-This project was due as exam of the course of Methods for Big Data Analytics at Ecole Polytechnique - MSc Data Science
+This project was due as exam of the course of Machine Learning: From Theory to Practice at Ecole Polytechnique - MSc Data Science